 “Vintage Brasswinds Australia” is located in Croydon North, Victoria. and is a registered business name of David Perkins.

-My late sister Janet Perkins – who was conservatorium trained at Melbourne University and became a celebrated Melbourne accompanist, and was the arranger for the Melbourne Pops Orchestra for over a decade – told me her theory: that I took up jazz so that I wouldn’t have to read music.
+My late sister Janet Perkins – conservatorium trained at Melbourne University – became a celebrated Melbourne accompanist, and was arranger for the Melbourne Pops Orchestra for over a decade – told me that her theory was that I took up jazz so that I wouldn’t have to read music.
 It’s true that for me – playing is less about a slavish adherence to somebody else dots, and much more about a degree of improvisation and personal artistic creativity.
 But in my loungeroom I love playing along with Bach, Louis Armstrong’s Potato Head Blues, Bix Beiderbecke’s I’m Coming Virginia , Miles Davis’s Sketches of Spain , and the Beatles.
 To quote Miles Davis: “Good music is good, no matter what kind of music it is.”

-I like what Martin Luther King Jr. said in opening the Berlin Jazz Festival in 1964 because to me it represents both a core jazz philosophy and a proclamation of emotion and feeling –
+What Martin Luther King Jr. said in opening the Berlin Jazz Festival in 1964 represents both a core jazz philosophy and a proclamation of emotion and feeling –

 Jazz speaks of life.
 This is triumphant music.